How Next.js 15's Full Route Cache Served Stale Prices at Checkout for 3 Hours

 ↳ Geography-split stale window for another 90 min

-The redeploys did clear the US East cache but Next.js's Full Route Cache is replicated to each edge region on first request.
+The redeploys did clear the US East cache, but Next.js's Full Route Cache is replicated to each edge region on first request.
 Our non-US users were still hitting warmed caches in Frankfurt and Singapore that hadn't yet seen a post-deploy request.
+This is the part I should have known and didn't.

-Two compounding issues, both stemming from misunderstood Next.js 15 App Router defaults:
+Two compounding issues, both from misunderstood App Router defaults.

-• Full Route Cache with no revalidation: Our checkout Server Component called fetch('/api/pricing') without { cache: 'no-store' } or revalidate.
+• Full Route Cache with no revalidation.
+Our checkout Server Component called fetch('/api/pricing') without { cache: 'no-store' } or any revalidate setting.
 Next.js cached the entire rendered HTML indefinitely.
 No dynamic function access meant Next.js classified the route as static.

-• Edge region cache warming after deploy: Redeploying busts the build ID and invalidates the server's Full Route Cache, but edge replicas re-warm independently on first request per region.
-A deploy with no warm-up traffic to non-primary regions left stale caches active for 60–90 minutes per region.
+• Edge region cache warming after deploy.
+Redeploying busts the build ID and invalidates the server's Full Route Cache, but edge replicas re-warm independently on first request per region.
+A deploy with no warm-up traffic to non-primary regions leaves stale caches active for 60 to 90 minutes per region.

 app/checkout/page.tsx — the broken fetch